- (84) 12345-6789

 Principal Investigator, California Initiative to Advance Precision Medicine

-Butte trained in Computer Science at Brown University, worked as a software engineer at Apple and Microsoft.
+Butte trained in Computer Science at Brown University, and worked as a software engineer at Apple and Microsoft.
 He received his MD at Brown University, trained in Pediatrics and Pediatric Endocrinology at Children's Hospital Boston, then received his PhD from Harvard Medical School and MIT.
-Dr. Butte has authored nearly 200 publications, with research repeatedly featured in Wired Magazine, the New York Times, and the Wall Street Journal.
+Dr. Butte has authored over 200 publications, with research repeatedly featured in Wired Magazine, the New York Times, and the Wall Street Journal.
 Butte is also the principal investigator of ImmPort, an archival and dissemination repository for clinical and molecular datasets funded by the National Institute of Allergy and Infectious Diseases.

 In 2013, Butte was recognized by the White House as an Open Science Champion of Change for promoting science through publicly available data.
 Other recent awards include the 2015 induction into the National Academy of Medicine, the 2014 E. Mead Johnson Award for Research in Pediatrics, the 2013 induction into the American Society for Clinical Investigation, the 2012 FierceBiotech IT “Top 10 Biotech Techies”, and the 2011 National Human Genome Research Institute Genomic Advance of the Month.
 Butte is also a founder of three investor-backed data-driven companies: Personalis, providing clinical interpretation of whole genome sequences, Carmenta, discovering diagnostics for pregnancy complications, and NuMedii, finding new uses for drugs through open molecular data.